HritwikSinghal/ID3-tags-changer/README.md

 $ python3 Music-library-repairer.py
 ```

-I have not tested this on linux, but there may be issue with file paths in any linux distro. if you find any issue, please open an issue on github.
+Tested on Linux and Windows. if you find any issue, please open an issue on github.
 I will try to fix it

 **SS:**